rosalogia/java-fp-exercises/README.md

 // Get every element in the list except the head with the tail method System.out.println(list.tail().toString())

+// Prepend to an immutable Node<T> (useful in implementing solutions) Node<Integer> someNodes = new Node<Integer>(1, 2, 3);
+Node<Integer> moreNodes = LinkedList.prepend(4, someNodes);
 ```

-## Project Structure and Testing

 The project code lives in the `app/src/main/java/fpe` directory.
-You will implement the combinators described above
-as methods on the `LinkedList` class.
-A class called `App` exists so that you may experiment with your
+A class called `App` exists so that you may
-code and test it as you please.
-You can compile and run the code in the main method of `App` using the command
+experiment with your code and test it as you please.
+You can compile and run the code in the main method of
-`./gradlew --console plain run` on Linux and Mac operating systems, and `.\gradlew --console plain run` on Windows.
+`App` using the command `./gradlew run` on Linux and Mac operating systems, and `.\gradlew run` on Windows.

 This project comes with a few JUnit tests so that you may confirm that your solutions work as intended.
 You can
 run them using `./gradlew test` or `.\gradlew test` depending on whether you're running Linux/Mac or Windows respectively.